 Under crises, it’s unlikely that never used fancy gadgets will be of help to you.

 Self-defense tools will be governed by the laws of the place in which you live.

 Again, such items need to be equivalent to your skill level and your willingness to engage in conflict.

 I have often seen people carry folding knives under the guise of self-defense without the consideration of the blood-curdling violence required to use such a weapon.

 Be it a pepper spray, taser, or firearm, the item needs to be quickly accessible in your time of need.

 To sum up, pack the bag like the first-time mother would pack her bag.
 Which item would you need the quickest access to?
 Think about accessing this item in the dark and the chaos of a disaster.

-The process starts with a few calming breaths to get control, then the first thought, “what is the first thing I need to do”?
-Then let your fingers do the searching as you confront each hurdle, one step at a time.
+The process starts with CRISIS!
+Then a few calming breaths that will help you take control of your body, then look around you, and get your eyes out of their adrenaline induced straws.
+Then comes your first thought, “what is the first thing I need to do”?
+And now your fingers do the searching as you confront each hurdle, one step at a time.